JingMatrix/ChromeXt/README.md

 ChromeXt requires **Xposed framework**.

-For root users, install [LSPosed](https://github.com/LSPosed/LSPosed) first, pick up the latest built APK from my repo's [GitHub Action](https://github.com/JingMatrix/ChromeXt/actions) and install it.
+For root users, install [LSPosed](https://github.com/LSPosed/LSPosed) first, pick up the latest built APK from my repo's [GitHub Actions](https://github.com/JingMatrix/ChromeXt/actions) and install it.

 For non-root users,
 I modify a bit [LSPatch](https://github.com/JingMatrix/LSPatch) to support `ChromeXt`; here is how to use it:
 1. Download the latest `lspatch-release` from my [GitHub Actions](https://github.com/JingMatrix/LSPatch/actions).
 2. Download the latest `ChromeXt.apk` from my [GitHub Actions](https://github.com/JingMatrix/ChromeXt/actions).
 3. Extract previously downloaded files to get files `lspatch.jar` (with some suffix) and `ChromeXt-signed.apk`.
 4. Patch your APK (taking `arm64_ChromePublic.apk` as example) using the following command: `java -jar lspatch.jar arm64_ChromePublic.apk -d -v -m ChromeXt-signed.apk --force`.
-If `java` environment is not available, consider using the provided `manager` APK.
+If `java` environment is not available, please consider using the provided `manager` APK.
-5. Install the patched APK, which might require you to first uninstall the one on your phone.
+5. Install the patched APK, which might require you to first uninstall the one on your devices.

 Notes: currently _to download_ files from `GitHub Actions`, one needs to log in GitHub.